LuisTarma/Luistarma/README.md

     <br><br>
     Programo cosas en Python
     <br><br>
     P.D.
-If you know what mean 'samante' you are my friend, if not never mind :stuck_out_tongue_winking_eye:
+If you know what mean 'samante' you are my friend, if not, never mind :stuck_out_tongue_winking_eye:
   </samp>
 </p>